Hiiirad/personal-notes/Tech Guide/Linux/README.md

 last -t 20210110220101: Show login information before 20210110220101
 ```

-Check who has the sudo privilage
+Check who has the sudo privilege

 ```bash
 more /etc/sudoers | grep -v "^#\|^$" | grep "ALL=(ALL)"